stjerm/stjerm/README.md

 # stjerm Terminal Emulator

-## This project is in need of a steward.
-If you are interested in helping maintain stjerm, please reach out.
+## ABANDONED - This project is no longer maintained.
+If you are interested in taking over, please reach out.

 ## Requirements